auth0/docs/articles/migrations/guides/extensibility-node8.md

 Please see our documentation on the [Connections](/api/management/v2#!/Connections) and [Rules](/api/management/v2#!/Rules/get_rules) endpoints for additional information on this process.

-When using the `/connections` endpoints in the Management API, Custom Database Scripts can be retrieved or updated using `options.customScripts`
+When using the `/connections` endpoints in the Management API, Custom Database Scripts can be retrieved or updated using `options.customScripts`.

 Similarly, you can find Custom Social Connections in `options.scripts.fetchUserProfile`.